Minimalism and the Get Rich Slow Lifestyle

 You realise how much you can live without.
 I went shopping the other day because I was back here in Australia and I walked around for ages and just didn’t buy anything.
 Unless I really love it and I really need it, I don’t want to spend the money.”

 Sarah has completely shifted her sense of value and become more intentional and mindful in her spending, but there’s also an environmental element.

 “The environment is something that underpins everything for me now.

 There’s just so much stuff in the world being produced.
 I want to be less of a contributor to that.
 It’s just littering and ultimately ends up in a landfill.

 If I buy a really cheap top that I can wear a couple of times and then just trash it, what’s the point?
 That actually makes me feel a bit sick.
 If you walk into any of those cheap chain stores, they’re just filled with clothes.
 Every single day they’ll be getting more stock and they’re selling that stock.
 It’s going out into the world, this cheap crap that’s going to end up in landfill fairly quickly.

 I don’t want to be part of that.
 I don’t want to be part of that problem in the world.”

 Feeling drawn to the minimalist movement?
 Start by asking yourself if you’re making smart choices around what you spend money on.

 Want to chat minimalism, GRS-ing and the proliferation of stuff and how you can change your spending and your life?
 Sweet, so do we!
-Book in a time for a free Financial Possibilities Consultation:
+Book in a FREE STRATEGY SESSION.

 Disclaimer: Information contained within this article is of a general nature.
 Do not be rely upon it when making financial decisions.
 Please consult a professional financial advisor or planner (like us!) before acting.